-In Denver, the art of mixology, craft brewing and winemaking let bartenders, brewers and vintners flex their creative muscles.
+In Denver, the art of mixology and craft brewing let bartenders and brewers flex their creative muscles.
 And giving their concoctions innovative names seems to be just part of the process.
 While there are a lot to choose from, here are some of the most intriguing drink names in Denver.

 Cocktails

-Corpse Revivers are nothing new on classics-inspired cocktail menus (it’s actually a category of drinks from the late 1800s designed to treat hangovers, in a hair-of-the-dog sort of way).
-But having this gin-and-ginger drink on the menu at Linger is especially apt, given the restaurant’s history as the former site of a mortuary.
+Having this bourbon and Drambuie drink on the menu at Linger is especially apt, given the restaurant’s history as the former site of a mortuary.
 Look closely and you’ll notice that their giant neon sign still reads Olinger Mortuaries, with the “O” unlit to emphasize “linger.”
 Despite its grim past, this is one of Denver’s hottest hangouts for top cuisine, cocktails and views.

 ‘Methuselah’ at Tatarian